Frequently Asked Questions

 What events are open to bid for the organisation?

-You can also ask to organise the EUSA General Assembly, contact directly the EUSA.
+You can also request to organise the EUSA General Assembly by directly contacting the EUSA Office.